Ninja-Squad/ninja-squad.github.com/_posts/2016-01-20-become-a-ninja-angular-2-ebook-release.md

 # It's finally here!

-After countless hours of work, we are very happy to release our ebook 'Become a ninja with Angular 2'!
+After countless hours of work, we are very happy to release our ebook 'Become a ninja with Angular&nbsp;2'!

 As we announced, the ebook is **DRM free**, available in **English** and **French**, in every format you can dream of (**PDF, EPUB, MOBI, HTML**).